Licensing of sex establishments

 We now have more authority to regulate Lap Dancing Clubs and other similar venues.

-Relevant entertainment is defined as any live performance or live display of nudity provided for the purpose of sexually stimulating any member of the audience (whether by verbal or other means).
+Relevant entertainment means any live performance or live display of nudity provided for the purpose of sexually stimulating any member of the audience (whether by verbal or other means).

-Local people will also be able to have a greater say over the regulation of lap dancing clubs and similar venues in their area.
+Local people can also have a greater say over the regulation of lap dancing clubs and similar venues in their area.